 San Germán is the second oldest city in Puerto Rico and it offers wanderers full insight into the past lifestyle of the Spaniards on the island.
-The historic city center sports two churches from the 17th century that are the main tourist attractions, cobblestone streets, museums, and excellent restaurants.
+The historic city center sports two churches from the 17th century, cobblestone streets, museums, and excellent restaurants.

 Guanica State Forest

 The Guanica State Forest is one of the largest natural reserves in the world and a paradise for hikers and outdoor adventurers.
-The dry forest is popular for its biodiversity and picturesque landscapes.
-Contrary to El Yunque National Rainforest, the Guanica State Forest looks more like a desert than a forest within a tropical island.
+An alternative to El Yunque National Rainforest, hiking in the dry forest and swimming in the surrounding beaches are popular activities in Guánica.

 Cueva del Viento

 Isabela is home to some of the best places to visit in Puerto Rico including La Cueva del Viento.
-Visiting the cave takes a hike of about 30 minutes deep inside the Guajataca Forest but, the views inside the caves are worth the trip.
+You have to hike 30 minutes deep inside the Guajataca Forest to get to the cave, but the views inside it are worth the trip.

-👉 Pro Tip: Before heading inside the forest, make sure to ask the park rangers for information, as there are many trails inside the forest.
+👉 Pro Tip: Make sure to ask the park rangers for information, as there are many trails inside the forest.
 Don’t forget to bring flashlights with you and to wear shoes with a good grip.

 Castillo de San Cristóbal